googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

    once it is approved.
 If you are a maintainer of the project, typically you should assign the pull request to yourself.

-1. Ensure that the GitHub checks are passing.
+1. Ensure that all of the GitHub checks are passing.